itsbenter/PortraitFrameVariations/README.md

-[PortraitFrameVariations](https://www.nexusmods.com/stardewvalley/mods/6899) adds variations to dialogue's portrait frame.
+[Portrait Frame Variations](https://www.nexusmods.com/stardewvalley/mods/6899) adds variations to dialogue's portrait frame.
 The changes are based on season and current happenings around the valley.
 Mod visual style is meant to blend in with the base game style.

 ## Contents